 As I order a glass of Port wine in Ribeira, I couldn't help to reflect on how much Porto as improved itself.
 In my last visit to the Invicta — the undefeated city as it’s usually called — in 2013 the winds of change were already in motion.
 Now, three years later, the city’s potential is in full bloom.

 Increasingly cosmopolitan and outward-looking, Porto is sought by people that want an alternative experience of Portugal.
 Steered by the Mayor Rui Moreira, there’s an emphasis on the refurbishment of run-down areas, such as Baixa and Ribeira, and regeneration of the public space.
 The opening of new low-cost routes to Francisco Sá Carneiro airport brought lively crowds in search of what Porto has to offer.
 Add some music festivals throughout the summer months, and you have a recipe for a dynamic melting pot of a city.

-Walking down the renovated Rua das Flores, in downtown Porto, is a great welcoming card.
-The lively street closed to traffic, is filled with small shops — selling nationwide traditional products, such as preserves and cork products — and independent cafés.
+Walking down the renovated Rua das Flores, in downtown Porto, is a tremendous welcoming card.
+The lively street closed to traffic, is filled with small shops — selling traditional nationwide products, such as preserves and cork products — and independent cafés.
 As tiled buildings share the same space as commissioned street art pieces, it’s easy to see the charm of downtown Porto.

 Many of the renovated tiles covered buildings host AirBnb apartments, like Ana’s studio apartment on the number 45.
 The airy, minimalist entrance hall sets the tone for the rest of the building.
 Wooden floors, white walls and a small rail with plants between apartment doors.
-Making clever use of its limited space, the studio encloses the bathroom area in a white rectangle box close to the door.
+Making smart use of its limited space the studio encloses the bathroom area in a white rectangle box close to the door.
 The open plan kitchen divides the functional areas from the lounge and bedroom.
-Small details — prints, pillows and flower vases — give it such a contemporary feel that you could easily feel you’re in Stockholm or Copenhagen.
+Small details — prints, pillows and flower vases — give it such a contemporary feel that you could quickly feel you’re in Stockholm or Copenhagen.

 Baixa is a desirable location to experience Porto by foot; S. Bento station, Ribeira and Clérigos tower are a stone throw away.
 But it’s also well served by metro stations to take you further than the city centre.